Stereochemistry

+The different types of isomers.
+Stereochemistry focuses on stereoisomers.

 Stereochemistry, a subdiscipline of chemistry, studies the spatial arrangement of atoms that form the structure of molecules and their manipulation.
 The study of stereochemistry focuses on the relationships between stereoisomers, which are defined as having the same molecular formula and sequence of bonded atoms (constitution) but differing in the geometric positioning of the atoms in space.
-For this reason, it is also known as 3D chemistry—the prefix "stereo-" means "three-dimensionality".
+For this reason, it is also known as 3D chemistry—the prefix "stereo-" means "three-dimensionality" because many of the types of stereochemistry are based on 3D geometric relationships.
 Stereochemistry applies to all kinds of compounds and ions, organic and inorganic species alike.
 Stereochemistry affects biological, physical, and supramolecular chemistry.

 Stereochemistry also studies the reactivity of the molecules in question (dynamic stereochemistry).

 Cahn–Ingold–Prelog priority rules are part of a system for describing a molecule's stereochemistry.
-They rank the atoms around a stereocenter in a standard way, allowing unambiguous descriptions of their relative positions in the molecule.
-A Fischer projection is a simplified way to depict the stereochemistry around a stereocenter.
+They rank the atoms around a stereochemical region of a molecule in a standard way, allowing unambiguous descriptions of their relative positions in the molecule.

+Visual representations

+Rather than using a high-quality 3D rendering a molecule, there are several simplified standard ways of representing the 3D positioning of atoms around a stereocenter.
+One common convention uses a bond drawn as a solid wedge to indicate that a bond that is projecting towards the viewer, a dashed or hashed bond to indicate that a bond is receding away from the viewer, and plain lines to represent bonds that are in the plane of the molecule itself.

+A Fischer projection represents the four directions around a tetrahedral atom by drawing the bonds horizontally or vertically, with vertical meaning the bond recedes away from the viewer and horizontal meaning the bond projects towards the viewer.